adinxu/SerialPortTool/README.md

 # SerialPortTool
-an simple serial port tool write by C++,and the interface is made by wxWidgets
+a simple serial port tool write by C++,which interface is made by wxWidgets

 these application run in windows,and receive data from PC's serial port,it was designed for show the data received from MCU or some device